Your cart is currently empty!

 Among other lifestyle factors, stress can have a detrimental effect on your ATP, especially if it is constant and long-term.
 It’s not news that psychological stress affects the body.
 However, the exact correlation between stress and changes in the mitochondria is only just emerging.

 When a person is under stress, their mitochondria release a signal to the body to adapt to the circumstances.
 Scientific evidence suggests that when affected by stress, the mitochondria also make permanent changes to the cell and the molecules in it.
 Basically, this means that the stress gets “written down” in the cells in the form of damage and mutations.

 This damage decreases mitochondrial activity, and that can affect any system in the body, including the central nervous system, the endocrine system, or the GI tract.
 Permanent mutations can even be passed on.
 Some chronic mitochondrial diseases include Alzheimer’s disease, Multiple Sclerosis and chronic fatigue syndrome.

 Furthermore, a scientist called Carmen Sandi recently discovered previously unknown connections between mental health, brain health, and mitochondria.
 She proposes that there is a link between conditions like anxiety and depression and low levels of ATP.

 Research shows that animals under stress produce less ATP.
-This can hinder many metabolic processes such as cell division.
-An impaired process of cell division will result in fewer mitochondria and in turn, have a negative effect on brain function.
+This can hinder many metabolic processes, such as cell division.
+An impaired process of cell division will result in fewer mitochondria and, in turn, harm brain function.